BillyjeanRequirements/requirementsProject/Business Analysis.md

 External entities that are important to Amtrak's business include passengers, suppliers, regulatory agencies, and local communities.
 Passengers are the primary customers of Amtrak and the reason for its existence.
 Suppliers provide Amtrak with goods and services, including equipment and materials for train operations.
 Regulatory agencies oversee Amtrak's compliance with safety and environmental regulations.
 Local communities provide support for Amtrak's operations and are impacted by its presence.
 ## 1-4.
 Definitions
+Amtrak RideReserveSM : A type of reservation that can be made by multi-ride customers on Amtrak.com and on the Amtrak app.
+RideReserve reservations applies to all multi-ride ticket holder reservations (existing and new bookings), for Amtrak travel.
-Seating system: The software and hardware that enables passengers to select their seats on Amtrak's passenger trains via the website.
+Seating system : The software and hardware that enables passengers to select their seats on Amtrak's passenger trains via the website.

-Ticketing system: The software and hardware that enables passengers to purchase tickets for Amtrak's passenger trains via the website, mobile app, or other channels.
+Ticketing system : The software and hardware that enables passengers to purchase tickets for Amtrak's passenger trains via the website, mobile app, or other channels.

-Train management system: The software and hardware that enables Amtrak employees to manage train operations, including scheduling, crew management, and maintenance.
+Train management system : The software and hardware that enables Amtrak employees to manage train operations, including scheduling, crew management, and maintenance.

-Customer experience: The sum of all interactions that a passenger has with Amtrak during their journey, including pre-trip planning, on-board experience, and post-trip follow-up.
+Customer experience : The sum of all interactions that a passenger has with Amtrak during their journey, including pre-trip planning, on-board experience, and post-trip follow-up.

-Passenger satisfaction: The degree to which passengers are pleased with their experience on Amtrak, based on factors such as comfort, safety, reliability, and customer service.
+Passenger satisfaction : The degree to which passengers are pleased with their experience on Amtrak, based on factors such as comfort, safety, reliability, and customer service.

-Business objectives: The specific goals that Amtrak aims to achieve through the implementation of the seating system, such as improving customer satisfaction, reducing workload for employees, and increasing revenue.
+Business objectives : The specific goals that Amtrak aims to achieve through the implementation of the seating system, such as improving customer satisfaction, reducing workload for employees, and increasing revenue.

 Business model: The overall strategy and structure of Amtrak's business, including its value proposition, target market, revenue streams, and cost structure.

 Information environment: The collection of hardware, software, data, and communication networks that support Amtrak's information systems and enable the flow of information across the organization.

 Stakeholders: Individuals or groups who have a vested interest in Amtrak's success, including passengers, employees, shareholders, suppliers, and local communities.

+eMD: (eTicketing Mobile Device) An electronic device (Smartphone) used for lifting tickets electronically and assist with other train related tasks.
 ## 1-5.
 Major stakeholders
 Passengers: The primary users of Amtrak's passenger trains who purchase tickets and use the seating system to select their seats.
 Passengers have a significant influence on Amtrak's revenue and reputation based on their satisfaction with the service.